akash395/Foodinit/README.md

   to differentiate a registered customer and guest surfer.
 We also didn't have enough time to differentiate a vip customer and register customer.
 Vip would've had a specialized menu catered to their prefences, and registered customer would've been redirected to the top picks in the menu.
 We also tried to use escape_string from
   MySQLdb in order to redirect the VIP and Registered customers to different pages based on their deposit funds.

+- Now we realize that we should've focused more of our time on the back end first, then add a front end onwards.
+The back end is more important to work on since that is where all the information is stored